 You might not know your cat’s age, especially if you adopted your feline friend from a shelter.
 However, this information is extremely beneficial as it enables you to provide them with the care they need as they progress through life.
 For instance, your vet will be on the lookout for certain conditions that typically emerge at particular ages, and you’ll also know when it’s time to switch your cat from kitten food to adult cat food.

 If you’re wondering how old your cat is, the following tips can help you determine their approximate age.

 Even though you may never know your cat’s exact age, it’s important to establish a baseline.
 There are several things to pay attention to.

-Look at the teeth
+Look at your cat’s teeth

-Look at your cat’s eyes
+Pay attention to your cat’s eyes

-Activity and grooming
+Observe activity and grooming habits

 The best way to determine your cat’s age in human years is to use a cat age calculator.

 On average, outdoor cats live significantly shorter lives than indoor cats.
 According to a report by the University of California Davis, indoor cats live an average of 10 to 15 years, while outdoor cats typically live only two to five years.
 Outdoor cats are exposed to more dangers than indoor cats, such as predators and road traffic.

 Understanding how old your cat is can help you ensure they’re getting the care they need.
 You and your vet can work together to watch for health issues that tend to occur at different stages of life.
 This will help you support your cat through the common challenges of growing older, such as arthritis.
 While you might never know exactly how old your cat is, you can usually make a close guestimate.
 And when it comes to your cat’s birthday, you get to decide which day will be their special day (and then, of course, celebrate accordingly).